Ultraviolet radiation and radiation of shorter wavelengths can da... | Channels for Pearson+

 Multiple Choice

-Ultraviolet radiation and radiation of shorter wavelengths can damage biological molecules because they carry enough energy to break bonds within the molecules.
-A carbon-carbon bond requires 348 kJ/mol to break.
-What is the longest wavelength of radiation that can still break a carbon-carbon bond?
+Ultraviolet radiation and radiation of shorter wavelengths can damage biological molecules because these kinds of radiation carry enough energy to break bonds within the molecules.
+A typical carbon–carbon bond requires 348 kJ/mol to break.
+What is the longest wavelength of radiation that can break a carbon–carbon bond?

 A